 Deep End Productions/APO is a two-pronged theater production and service organization at St. Olaf College.
 Meetings are held in Haugen Theater at 5:00pm on Mondays.

 Alpha Psi Omega (Zeta Mu Chapter) is the theater service branch of the organization.
 APO (Zeta Mu) is a nationally recognized honor society which initiates members on an annual basis after they have accrued a certain number of points from theater and theater service involvement.
 Recent and current APO projects include: singing at Three Links Nursing Home and Northfield Retirement Community, co-sponsoring The Vagina Monologues with the Gender and Sexuality Center, and acting as student ambassadors to the Theater Department.
-If you are interested in proposing a project or event with APO please fill out aproject/event application.
+If you are interested in proposing a project or event with APO please fill out an APO Project Event Application.
 Applications will be accepted on a rolling basis but the application must be submitted at least 3 weeks before proposed date(s) of the project/event.

 Shakespeare’s Romeo and Juliet

 The Marriage of Bette and Boo by Christopher Durang

 Creditors by August Strindberg

 Dog Sees God by Bert V. Royal